cellarium-ai/cellarium-cloud/src/casp/bq_scripts/README.md

 associated with that particular ingest, and only the sub-subset of cells from that ingest within the random subset.
 Features and cells will be assigned `var` and `obs` metadata respectively, and the overall AnnData file will have its original `uns` metadata.

+### Precalculate Fields
+Calculate fields in BigQuery.
+Use it for statistics that can be derived after data ingestion, based on raw count matrices or other data from the data repository.
+The logic for calculating each individual field is distinct.